fslev/cucumber-jutils/Readme.md

     scenarioUtils.log("Scenario: {}", scenarioUtils.getScenario().getName());
 }
 ```
-- `ScenarioVarsParser` for parsing a String for scenario variables and SpEL expressions

 # Tutorial
 Follow the [Cucumber JUtils Tutorial](https://github.com/fslev/cucumber-jutils-tutorial) for a better picture on how this library should be used.